m13p4/template/README.md

 ```

 ### Render Template
-During rendering, the templates are addressed via the name defined in the template. if no name is passed, the template is addressed without a defined name.
+During rendering, the templates are addressed by the name defined in the template. if no name is passed, the template is addressed without a defined name.
 ```html
 <script type="text/html" id="template">
     <{tmpl}>